lezzetli-mozaik18/lezzetli-mozaik18/Example Packages/YourBash/README.md

 - Enjoy using YourBash!
 A desktop app is included for Debian and Ubuntu releases.

 - Will not get updates as it is a static app.

+## HOW TO SET IT UP

+- Save all the files as with their original names.

+- Make all of the files executable with ´chmod +x´.

+- Drag & drop desktop.sh to /opt.

+- Run ´mv "yourbash.desktop" "~/.local/share/applications/"´.

+- Drag & drop yourbash to /usr/local/bin.

+- Done!
+Enjoy.